We invite visitors to enter the world of Shakespeare at Folger Shakespeare Library!

-Free docent-led tours are offered daily:
+Free docent-led tours are offered daily, with no reservation required:

-- Monday through Friday at 11 am and 3 pm
+- Monday through Saturday at 11 am, 1 pm, and 3 pm

-- Sunday at 1 pm
+- Sunday at 12 pm and 3 pm

-Tours of the Folger reading rooms
+Tours of the Folger Reading Rooms

-Visitors first see the Paster Reading Room (pictured at left), featuring Nicola d’Ascenzo’s famous stained glass window of the “Seven Ages of Man” and a bust of Shakespeare based on the one at his grave Holy Trinity Church in Stratford.
-Visitors then enter the Bond Reading Room.
+Visitors first see the Paster Reading Room (pictured), featuring Nicola d’Ascenzo’s famous stained glass window of the “Seven Ages of Man” and a bust of Shakespeare based on the one at his grave Holy Trinity Church in Stratford, before entering the adjoining Bond Reading Room.

 Tours of the Elizabethan Garden

-The Folger Elizabethan garden features plants and design inspired by Shakespeare’s plays, as well as statues by Greg Wyatt.
+The Folger Elizabethan Garden features plants and design inspired by Shakespeare’s plays, as well as statues by Greg Wyatt.